 The Agency leases office space from the Village of Wheeling (the Village) under an operating lease which expires in July 2021.
-Monthly base rental payments range from \$5,077 to \$6,062 over the term of the lease.
+On March 1, 2021, the operating lease was renewed for an additional seven years and expires in July 2028.
+Monthly base rental payments range from \$5,077 to \$7,456 over the term of the lease.
 Under the terms of the lease, the Agency is responsible for their share of the real estate taxes and operating expenses on the property.

 Under the operating leases, leasehold improvements of \$192,000 were financed by the Agency's landlord.
-Costs of \$192,000 are included in the leasehold improvements and deferred rent, net accumulated amortization of \$157,716 on the statement of net position at April 30, 2020.
+Costs of \$192,000 are included in the leasehold improvements and deferred rent, net accumulated amortization of \$185,145 on the statement of net position at April 30, 2021.